llamafilm/qsys-plugin-prometheus-exporter/README.md

 You must have a Core Status component in the design with script access enabled.
 This plugin should detect the name of that component automatically, and in the unlikely event you have more than one Status component you can select it by name.
 The Status component should have verbose mode enabled or else some metrics will be unavailable.

 Available metrics may vary depending on Core model.
 This has been tested on Nano, 110f, and 510i.
-Older versions of Qsys require _All_ access on the Status component, but "Script" is sufficient on 9.8 and 9.9.
+Older versions of Qsys require _All_ access on the Status component, but _Script_ is sufficient on 9.8 and 9.9.

 Debug output logs the IP address of incoming requests if you are running version 9.8 or higher.